FIRST-Tech-Challenge/FtcRobotController/TeamCode/project-docs/IMPLEMENTATION_STATUS.md

   manipulated by OpModes; autonomous remains non-blocking and does not use InputManager; mecanum calculation and subsystem lifecycle ownership are not duplicated; shared packages contain no Team A class dependency; and optional intake/vision failures do not disable required drive.
+- Fixed Team A autonomous drivetrain activation: `TimedDriveStep` now requests the robot's manual-drive mode before applying its timed drive request.
+Previously, `TeamAAutoOpMode` started by disabling drive and the timed step updated only the requested inputs, so `DisabledDriveState` continuously commanded zero motor power.
 ## Current public APIs
 - `org.firstinspires.ftc.teamcode.core.robot.Subsystem`
   - `initialize()`, `update()`, `stop()`, and `getName()`